hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   full-graph performance claims.
 The RGB stem's isolated one-LSB rounding difference is absorbed by downstream requantization and does not appear at the chain output.
-- The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
-Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one pointwise `RQ_LOAD` is reused by every M stripe in the same output group.
+- The optimized full package is 87,008 bytes, contains 57 runtime commands (down from 81), and retains a 290,816-byte peak TCDM allocation.
+Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one pointwise `RQ_LOAD` is reused by the full-row `POINTWISE_C32` command for each output group.
 The model reader copies aligned ABI records as 32-bit words while retaining a byte-copy fallback for unaligned reads.
-- The equivalent full-graph PMU run completes byte-exactly at 443,524 cycles.
+- The equivalent full-graph run remains a byte-exact PASS at 393,750 PMU cycles, down from 443,524 (-11.2%).
+Pointwise tile reuse reduces iDMA busy cycles from 6,959 to 5,231.
-  The principal counters are 221,405 Snitch instructions, 35,714 systolic compute cycles, 6,959 iDMA busy cycles, 292,531 AFU done events, and 5,482 TCDM stall cycles.
 - The current native Micro-MobileNet rerun is a PASS at 344,454 total PMU cycles, a -3,538-cycle difference from the documented 347,992-cycle regression reference (-1.02%); the documented value remains the regression baseline.
-The 443,524-cycle compiler full graph is 1.288x this current native run, a 99,070-cycle gap.
-The 338,498-cycle stage-10 prefix is 98.27% of the current native total, but remains non-equivalent because it exposes a 36,864-byte public output boundary.
+The optimized compiler full graph is 1.143x this current native run and 1.131x the documented baseline.
+Its 1.014x ratio to the 388,146-cycle Micro-YOLO record is diagnostic only because the graphs differ.
 Native layers 0-21 sum to 212,026 cycles, and all 28 traced layers sum to 324,860 cycles, leaving 19,594 cycles of total-run overhead outside the traced layers.
-The rerun artifacts are `/tmp/neural-ai-native-mobilenet-pmu.log` and `/tmp/neural-ai-native-mobilenet-results.xml`.
+The native rerun artifacts are `/tmp/neural-ai-native-mobilenet-pmu.log` and `/tmp/neural-ai-native-mobilenet-results.xml`.
-- Runtime firmware `.text` is 24,780 bytes with the ABI 1.1 section layout, below the 32 KB limit.
+- Optimization evidence logs are `/tmp/neural-ai-perf-opt1-iter2-m257.log`,
+  `/tmp/neural-ai-perf-opt1-iter2-m511.log`,
+  `/tmp/neural-ai-perf-opt1-stage10-iter1.log`, and
+  `/tmp/neural-ai-perf-opt1-full-iter1.log`; each has a matching `-results.xml` artifact.
+- The rebuilt runtime firmware reports `.text=29,936`, `.data=68`, and
+  `.bss=6,081` bytes via `llvm-size -A`.
+Text remains below the 32 KiB ITCM limit, and data plus BSS is 6,149 bytes, below the 32 KiB DTCM limit.
 - The focused package times include boot, command loading, boundary layout DMA, and output checking.
 They must not be compared as operator latency against the PMU-only Micro-MobileNet and Micro-YOLO records.
   The documented regression baselines remain 347,992 total cycles for Micro-MobileNet and 388,146 total cycles for the Micro-YOLO raw-head graph.
-  The measured compiler graph is therefore 1.275x the Micro-MobileNet record and 1.143x the Micro-YOLO record.
-These are equivalent full-graph PMU comparisons, but the 27.5% gap to the matching MobileNet record does not close the performance gate.
+  The optimized compiler graph is 1.131x the matching documented Micro-MobileNet record; its 1.014x Micro-YOLO ratio is diagnostic only because the graph differs.
+The matching MobileNet gap does not close the performance gate.
 Further work must attribute the remaining command/runtime overhead without weakening byte-exact correctness or changing frozen RTL.

 ### Exit Criteria